MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 When using Remote Assist on HoloLens:
 * You can collaborate with a Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook
 * You can collaborate with a Teams mobile user in a one-to-one call
-* You cannot collaborate with a Remote Assist user (neither Remote Assist HoloLens user nor Remote Assist mobile user)
+* At this time, you cannot collaborate with a Remote Assist user (neither Remote Assist HoloLens user nor Remote Assist mobile user)

 A **one-to-one call** includes two participants.
 For example, if you’re repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator who uses Teams.